 The course Introduction to Dangerous Goods by Air, Road, and Sea; Overview for Management and Staff provides the general introduction and familiarization referred to in legislation for management, and for staff in a support or associated role who do not require more detailed training.
 The course gives an overview of the legislation and responsibilities applying to the handling and carriage of Dangerous Goods by Air, Road, and Sea.

-The following online Dangerous Goods by Air training courses we offer on this website are accepted by the UK Civil Aviation Authority as meeting their requirements for this training and are specifically for staff categories as follows -
+The following online Dangerous Goods by Air training courses we offer on this website are designed to meet the dangerous goods training requirements of EASA-OPS for aircraft operator personnel.

 This course covers the requirements for staff in many on and off airport passenger handling and security roles, including (but not limited to) passenger check-in, passengers requiring special attention, (including lounge staff, and unaccompanied minors staff etc), passenger escort and boarding staff, porters and baggage handlers, baggage services, ticket desk and reservations, information desk, on and off airport baggage drops, etc., and security staff undertaking passenger and baggage screening; and supervisors and managers of these staff.

-This course covers the requirements for all Flight Crew (pilots) of any passenger or cargo aircraft, whether or not the carrier accepts dangerous goods, Load Planners and Loadmasters, whether or not dangerous goods are accepted for carriage.
+This course covers the requirements for all Flight Crew (pilots) of any passenger or cargo aircraft, whether or not the carrier accepts dangerous goods, Load Planners, Flight Operations Officers/Flight Dispatchers and Loadmasters, whether or not dangerous goods are accepted for carriage.
 These are staff in category 10 as defined in the ICAO Technical Instructions.

 This course covers the requirements for aircrew, other than flight crew, e.g. flight attendants, cabin service staff, and any other staff who have duties on board the aircraft.

-Staff categories 1, 2, 3, and 6 require 'in depth' training, which is usually by a three-day classroom course.
+ICAO Staff categories 1, 2, 3, and 6, and staff of Designated Postal Operators category a, require 'in depth' training, which is usually by a three-day classroom course.
 If you need this training please follow the links on the 'contact us' page.